Terminator 3: Rise of the Machines: Pre-production

-By 1999, Kassar and Vajna had been negotiating with various studios about partnering on the project, but decided to finalize the film's concept and script first.
-They founded C2 Pictures that year, and by October 1999, they had brought Toho-Towa and German company VCL onboard the project as co-financiers.
+By 1999, Kassar and Vajna had been negotiating with various studios about partnering on the project but decided to finalize the film's concept and script first.
+They founded C2 Pictures that year, and by October 1999, they had brought Toho-Towa and German company VCL on board the project as co-financiers.
 The latter companies helped finance development of a script by Tedi Sarafian, who was hired for the film in 1999, along with David C. Wilson for a possible fourth installment.
 Fox held discussions with Vajna and Kassar about buying the rights from them for Cameron.
 Mechanic said these discussions were never serious.
 It was also reported that Fox and Cameron had been in discussions with Vajna and Kassar about partnering on the film.
 Vajna and Kassar accepted a proposal from Fox, but it fell apart once Toho-Towa and VCL were brought onto the project, as the latter companies purchased the distribution rights for Japan and Germany, the largest markets outside of the United States.
 Kassar and Vajna intended to proceed on the film with or without Schwarzenegger, although Kassar preferred that he be involved.
 Filming was expected to begin in 2000 for a release the following year.

 In March 2000, it was announced that VCL would have a 25 percent stake in the film, as well as the rights in German-speaking territories.
 At the time, Sarafian was days away from completing his draft, and Kassar hoped to announce a director within 45 days.
 Filming was still expected to commence later that year, with a release scheduled for the fourth quarter of 2001.
 Kassar wanted to have Terminator 3 and Terminator 4 shot back to back, possibly with different directors.
 Plans to shoot the film and its sequel simultaneously were later dropped, in case Terminator 3 did not become a success.
 Later in 2000, the start of production on Terminator 3 was delayed by a year.